Ameer2000Mzori/Music-Player/README.md

 # 📖 About This Project <a name="about-project"></a>

-> Music Player is a project made with HTML, CSS, and JavaScript, using linters to avoid any coding problems and to maintain clean code.
+> Custom  Music Player is a project made with HTML, CSS, and JavaScript, using linters to avoid any coding problems and to maintain clean code.
 This project allows you to change music or pause.
 Take a look at the live demo.

 # Sample Of Website <a name="Sample-Of-Website"></a>